Biomedical Engineering; Nuclear Medicine; Physiology; Radiology; Positron-Emission Tomography

 PET studies are performed in human subjects and preclinical models of a wide variety of diseases.
 Examples of interest include:

-- Measuring beta cells in the pancreas for diabetes with a tracer for the vesicular monoamine transporter
+- Measuring beta cells in the pancreas for diabetes with novel tracers including ligands for the vesicular monoamine transporter

 - Neuroreceptor studies have focused on determining changes in receptor concentration as a function of disease or measurement of receptor occupancy by drugs.
 Such changes have been successfully demonstrated in the dopaminergic, muscarinic, and serotonergic systems.